tushar-sharma/tushar-sharma.github.io/_posts/2023-12-20-introduction-spring-ai.md

 Add snapshot repository.

-TODO: but what is snapshot repository?
+question? but what is snapshot repository?

 ```xml
  <repositories>